Learn how to fix your silhouette print and cut issues. Having trouble with your silhouette print and cut not lining up? It’s easy to fix.

 Sending less data sounds bad, but it’s actually better because it keeps it from getting bogged down.

 This is a pretty common problem, so I’m not sure why it is set so high to begin with.

 Your silhouette print and cut should line up perfectly now.

 Want to learn more about how to use your Silhouette?
 This affordable ebook taught me everything I know!
 Plus, it comes with a handy settings cheat sheet that gives you perfect cuts every time!

 More Silhouette Troubleshooting Ideas for Alignment Issues

-- Make sure that you paper is properly aligned on the cutting mat.
+- Align paper on the mat.
+Make sure that your paper is properly aligned on the cutting mat.

 - Remove the blade and replace it.
 Sometimes the blade is the problem.